 Getting the next census count right is critical to making sure our government works for everyone — it will shape our nation’s democracy, public policy and economy for the next decade.

-But the Trump administration has launched a systematic assault on the fairness and accuracy of the 2020 Census.
+But the Administration has launched a systematic assault on the fairness and accuracy of the 2020 Census.

 First, the administration dramatically underfunded this crucial initiative.
 Then, they tried to put a professor working to defend North Carolina’s racial gerrymandering in charge of the count.
 Now, they’ve announced plans to add an unnecessary, and potentially intimidating question on citizenship status to the Census form.